 The Master of Public Health Program at Lakehead University was established in 2002, the first such program in Canada.
-This practicum-based degree offers the option of completing a Specialization in Gerontology, Epidemiology, Indigenous and Northern Health, and Nursing that offers a sub-specialty with Nurse Practitioner electives.
+This practicum-based degree offers the option of completing a Specialization in Gerontology, Epidemiology, Indigenous and Northern Health, Social-Ecological Systems, Sustainability and Health, and Nursing that offers a sub-specialty with Nurse Practitioner electives.

 The program is delivered using a unique blend of on-campus and distance technology: content is delivered using the University's online distance education course management system (Desire2Learn/D2L), and web conferencing.
 Students attend lectures via web conferencing; lectures.
 There is no requirement to attend on campus.
 Web conferencing helps to build relationships with faculty and foster a sense of belonging to an active and engaged graduate student community.
 The degree is designed to take into consideration each students' needs, including the choice of period of study; ie, full-time or flexible full-time.